UCF/Athena-Framework/_docs/getting-started/accessibility.md

 ### Color contrast

-Colors in Athena have been modified from Bootstrap's defaults to ensure they meet [WCAG 2.0 AA color contrast requirements](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) (color contrast ratio of 4.5 to 1).
+Colors in Athena have been modified from Bootstrap's defaults to ensure they meet [WCAG 2.0 AA color contrast requirements](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) (color contrast ratio of at least 4.5 to 1).
 In addition, most components include overrides unique to Athena that apply accessible text colors out-of-the-box.
 However, projects that apply custom color overrides should be tested on a per-case basis to ensure they still meet color contrast requirements.

 ### Visually hidden content